rhazari/Important-Algorithms/Bit_Hacks/readme.txt

-Solutions to problems on bit manipulations
+Solutions to problems using bit manipulations